 Get ready to head back into The Matrix again.
 Lana Wachowski, who co-wrote and co-directed the groundbreaking action film The Matrix (and its two less-well-received sequels), is currently prepping a fourth entry in the franchise.
 And yes, both Keanu Reeves and Carrie-Anne Moss are expected to reprise their iconic roles.

-Details about the still-untitled The Matrix 4 remain scarce, but the film does have a new release date of December 21, 2021 — four months earlier than its original release date in April 2022 — and a few high-profile cast members have been revealed.
-Here’s everything we know about The Matrix 4 so far.
+Titled The Matrix Resurrections, the film will be released December 21, 2021.
+That’s four months earlier than its previous release date of April 2022.
+Here’s everything we know about The Matrix Resurrections so far.

 In two new clips, an amnesiac Neo returns to The Matrix to “meet” Morpheus — or some reconstructed version of him — and then refuses to take the red pill.

 The first trailer showed Neo and Trinity being resurrected and, it appears, that Morpheus is back in some form, too.
 Yahya Abdul-Mateen II confirmed as much on Instagram, captioning a very Morpheus-looking image with “MORPHEUS.”